 - Criminal History Reports: The court shall order each person seeking to adopt the child to obtain his or her own criminal history reports.
 The court shall accept a criminal history record for each person seeking to adopt the child provided by DFPS or by a licensed child-placing agency that received the information from DFPS, if the information was obtained not more than one year before the court ordered the record obtained.
 Tex.
 Fam.
 Code § 162.0085(a). - Pre-Adoptive Social Study and Post-Placement Social Study: In a suit for adoption, pre-adoptive and post-placement social studies must be conducted as provided in Tex.
 Fam.
 Code Chapter 107.
 Tex.
 Fam.
 Code § 162.003. - Health, Social, Educational, and Genetic History (HSEGH) Report: Unless the adoptive parent is a grandparent, aunt or uncle, or stepparent, a HSEGH Report is required.
 Tex.
 Fam.
 Code § 162.005(a).
 If the child's biological parents cannot be located and there is insufficient information to complete the HSEGH report, the court may waive the HSEGH report.
 Tex.
 Fam.
-Code § 162.008(c). - Interstate Compact Compliance Statement: per Tex.
+Code § 162.008(c).
+New Tex.
 Fam.
+Code § 162.005(c) requires any Child Placing Agency, Single Source Continuum Contractor, or other person placing a child for adoption to receive a copy of the HSEGH in preparation for the adoption.
+Also, new Tex.
+Fam.
+Code § 162.007(a) requires that the child's health history include information, to the extent known by the Department, whether the child's birth mother consumed alcohol during pregnancy and whether the child has been diagnosed with Fetal Alcohol Spectrum Disorder (FASD). - Interstate Compact Compliance Statement: per Tex.
+Fam.
+Code § 162.002(b)(2).

-Code § 162.002(b)(2). - Written consent forms: signed by the managing conservator, in most cases DFPS, and the child, if age 12 or over.
+- Written consent forms: signed by the managing conservator, in most cases DFPS, and the child, if age 12 or over.
 Tex.
 Fam.
-Code § 162.010.

-- A report or response from the child's Indian tribe: if applicable. - Order terminating parental rights: if rights have previously been terminated.
+Code § 162.010. - A report or response from the child's Indian tribe: if applicable. - Order terminating parental rights: if rights have previously been terminated.